YCAMP OF MAINE & COVID-19

 What are the YCamp’s plans for summer camp?

-We are planning to provide campers with what will surely be a much-needed, fun-filled summer camp experience.
-Thankfully, we have an excellent working relationship with Maine Summer Camps and the American Camp Association.
+For the summer 2020, we are not running traditional overnight camp.
+We are taking this time to make facility improvements and serve our local community.
+We will be here in 2021 stronger than ever!
 Our professional leadership team is working with these agencies and many others to ensure that we are fully prepared to continue to offer the same values-based, mission-driven summer camp experience that we have been providing since 1915.

 As a donor to YCamp, how can I help?